foundersandcoders/ws-tdd-node-server/README.md

 test("Initialise", t => {
   let num = 2;
   t.equal(num, 2, "Should return 2");
-  t.end(); // Remember to call t.end() after every test call, to ensure tests run in order.
-You can also investigate t.plan() in the docs
+  t.end();
 });
 ```

+We have to call `t.end()` at the end of every test, to ensure Tape knows there's no async code running and that it hasn't missed any assertions.
+You can also investigate `t.plan()` in the docs.

-Edit the test script in your package.json file
+Edit the test script in your `package.json` file

 ```
 "scripts": {